PopcornComputer/CHIP_Pro-Docs/source/includes/_specifications.md

 * GadgetOS, a Linux optimized for GR8 and C.H.I.P.
 Pro
 * Debian for C.H.I.P.
 Pro, for a familiar Linux experience
-* Next Thing Co rootfs on GitHub so developers can create their own Linux distro for C.H.I.P.
+* Next Thing Co. rootfs on GitHub so developers can create their own Linux distro for C.H.I.P.
 Pro

 ## Mechanical Drawing